 A.I.
-Artificial Intelligence (2001) - weeping metal lions greet and Cybertronics statue awaits David's arrival to water covered city.
+Artificial Intelligence (2001) – weeping metal lions greet and Cybertronics statue awaits David’s arrival to a water-covered city.

 Equilibrium (2002) – in Vice-Counsel DuPont office there is a statue of a man holding the Earth, modern version of Atlas.